dry-indus/Combinatorics/README.md

-# utility-prop
+# Combinatorics
-edit object property of typescript, For example, pick or omit a object property
+Combinatorics of typescript, non-recursive implementation, and efficient and convenient